Cooking with Essential Oils – Fall Recipes

 Then just cube it and add it to this recipe.
 Uncooked butternut squash is hard to cube, so I recommend baking first.
 Then you won’t have to boil it for 25 minutes as this recipe suggest.

 The essential oils used in this recipe are clove and cinnamon bark.
-They are strong oils so you only need the amount of oils listed here.
+They are strong oils so you only need drops of oils listed here.

 I hope you have enjoyed these Fall recipes using essential oils.
 If you’ve never cooked with oils, I encourage you to get these oils from Young Living with a wholesale account.